aaDHumanities/aa-dh-au/README.md

-This repo contains a GitHub Pages redirect from aa-dh.org to aadh.au.
+This repo contains a GitHub Pages redirect from aadh.au to aa-dh.org, the website of the Australasian Assocaition for Digital Humanities (aaDH).